 The objectives of the Society are -

-With this in mind, we also keeps a check on all the Planning Applications within the Parish and particularly within the Conservation Areas.
+With this in mind, we also keep a check on all the Planning Applications within the Parish and particularly within the Conservation Areas.